Batuffola/review_opinion-dynamics/README.md

                                          does complex and rewiring even make sense? or complex repulsion?   <br>
                                          according to me only makes sense again in pairwise interactions <br>

+  - code is a giant mess.. needs clean up baaaaadly